frictionlessdata/datapackage/specs/security.md

 you decide to use such a scheme, you SHOULD provide default implementations for a filter disallowing URL-based Resource and an insecure filter that allows loading of all Resources.

+### Security Filters
+If disallowing all URL-based Resources is too heavy-handed and allowing all is too insecure, finer-grained filters should be implemented.
+Those finer security filters can be implemented as either blacklist or whitelist filters.
+Blacklist filters in principle allow all URLs and restrict some, whereas whitelist filters deny all as a default and have a limited list of allowed URLs.

+Blacklist filters in their most basic implementation would have to disallow all non-routed IP-addresses like the 192.168.x.x range or the 10.100.x.x range.
+This would blunt mapping attacks against the internal network of your users but needs to be well thought out as even one omission could endanger network security

+Whitelist filters are much more secure as they allow the loading of Resources from a named list of domains only, but might be too restrictive for some uses.